DavidBM/useful-javascript/README.md

 <a name="dont-write-to-global-functions"></a>
 ### Don't write to global functions
-Polluting globals is a bad practice in JavaScript because you could clash with another library and the user of your API would be none-the-wiser until they get an exception in production.
-Let's think about an example: what if you wanted to extend JavaScript's native Array method to have a `diff` method that could show the difference between two arrays?
+Polluting globals is a bad practice in JavaScript because you could clash with another library and the user of your API would suffer the conflicts.
+Let's think about an example: what if you wanted to extend JavaScript's native Array method to have a `diff` method that could show the difference between two arrays.
 You could write your new function to the `Array.prototype`, but it could clash with another library that tried to do the same thing.
 What if that other library was just using `diff` to find the difference between the first and last elements of an array?
 This is why it would be much better to just use ES6 classes and simply extend the `Array` global.
+This is a good example of when inheritances is good.
+(We will speak about it after)

 **Bad:**
 ```javascript